Aim

 Progression

-This programme has strong progression into Higher Education Institutions depending on the strand chosen by the learner:
+Our programme has strong progression into Higher Education Institutions depending on the strand chosen by the learner.
+Progress to the following degree courses: